confluentinc/ducktape/docs/new_services.rst

             self.logger.debug("Zookeeper service is successfully started.")

 The ``start_node`` method first creates directories and the config file on the given node, and then invokes the start script to start a Zookeeper service.
-In this simple example, the config file is created from ``prop_file`` string.
-You can also create config file from a template, as described in :ref:`using-templates-ref`.
+In this simple example, the config file is created from manually constructed ``prop_file`` string, because it has only a couple of easy to construct lines.
+More complex config files can be created with templates, as described in :ref:`using-templates-ref`.

 A service may take time to start and get to a usable state.
 Using sleeps to wait for a service to start often leads to a flaky test.
 The sleep time may be too short, or the service may fail to start altogether.
 It is useful to verify that the service starts properly before returning from the ``start_node``, and fail the test if the service fails to start.
 Otherwise, the test will likely fail later, and it would be harder to find the root cause of the failure.
 One way to check that the service starts successfully is to check whether a service’s process is alive and one additional check that the service is usable such as querying the service or checking some metrics if they are available.
 Our example checks whether a Zookeeper service is started successfully by searching for a particular output in a log file.